jainam-bhavasar/CE678_PROJECT/README.md

 If stuck anywhere use this guide or type help corresponding to the function in Matlab.

+There is a also a file `project.ipynb` that we have created to demonstrate our code on Nebraska,USA.

 ### Step 1

 1. Download the airborne gravity data from [here](https://geodesy.noaa.gov/GRAV-D/data_products.shtml) by choosing any state tile.